haibane-tenshi/haibane-tenshi.github.io/content/rust_reborrowing.md

 > which squashes all subsequent uses and therefore removes reborrow.
 > This is also known as `get_or_create` pattern.
 >
-> Summarizing, I don't it is possible to make it fail in *current* Rust,
+> Summarizing, I don't think it is possible to make it fail in *current* Rust,
 > but with addition of [Polonius][github:polonius] or further improvements to borrow checker this is likely to manifest.

 [playground:emu1]: https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=3c0b652692a370b4186764424122991c